KPR111/ViT-VAE/vit+vae-pytorch/README.md

 The project uses a command-line interface through `main.py` for all operations.

-### Complete Training Pipeline
+### Training Options

-The training process consists of two sequential steps:
+You have two training options:

-1. First, train the VAE to learn a good latent representation
+1. Train the VAE separately first (optional)
-2. Then, train the hybrid model using the pre-trained VAE encoder
+2. Train the combined model (VAE and ViT trained simultaneously)

-### Step 1: Training the VAE
+### Option 1: Training the VAE (Optional)

 ```bash
 # Navigate to the project directory